31 Oct Global Interior Design Industry & Market

 That said, it does make you wonder what the future will look like.
 Can larger companies diminish the designers work, value, and reputation?

-In looking at the world before Covid and since I have to say that I don’t believe so.
+In looking at the world before lockdowns and since I have to say that I don’t believe so.
 The changes in interior design market started with the advent of Pinterest and the growth of the DIY’ers.
 Houzz with its low-quality knockouts also impacted this, so it was really just a question of time.